vova616/GarageEngine/README.md

 ## SpaceCookies
 Mini game to test the engine, it will host server on port 123 then you connect to it.
+Make sure your executable file is in the same folder with the data folder.

 ## Videos:
 http://www.youtube.com/watch?v=iMMbf6SRb9Q<br/>